Welcome to Inkbunny...

 Strong POSITIVE emotions and extreme expressions of intensity and being overwhelmed are fine, given that the context is non-perilous.

-•NEGATIVE EMOTIONS, SUFFERING:
+•NEGATIVE EMOTIONS, SUFFERING, INTERPERSONAL DRAMA:

 Nope.
 Absolutely not.

-Things like suffering, misery, hopelessness, genuine despair, agony or any other dark and bleak emotions would bother me A LOT.
+Things like suffering, misery, hopelessness, genuine despair, agony or any other dark and bleak emotions bother me A LOT.
 Way more than happy snuff.

 If the character would rather have it stop, be over with, or get out of that situation, I’m probably going to feel bothered even if the situation itself isn’t that bad.